schmoelder/diss/doc/05_characterization/01_materials_and_methods.md

 Furthermore, acetic acid at pH 3 was used for resin titration.
 Information on the chemicals used can be found in {numref}`materials`.

+@TODO: Ensure table caption is not cut from body in PDF
 ```{table} Materials used in characterization experiments
 :name: materials
 :align: center